Lotus Sutra: Chapters 10–22

 Mañjuśrī asks how a bodhisattva should spread the teaching.
-The Buddha explains the four qualities they should cultivate to teach the sutra.
+The Buddha explains the four qualities they should cultivate to teach the sūtra.
 First, they should be self-controlled and correctly see the characteristics of phenomena and they should stay apart from worldly life.
 Secondly, they should see the emptiness of phenomena.
 Thirdly, they should be happy and never criticize and discourage people from enlightenment.
 Finally, they should have compassion for people and wish to attain Buddhahood so they may help liberate others.
 Virtues such as patience, gentleness, a calm mind, wisdom and compassion are to be cultivated.